Tastemade: History

-Founded in 2012 by Larry Fitzgibbon, Steven Kydd and Joe Perez in Santa Monica, California, Tastemade is a media company that creates content in the categories of Food, Travel, and Home & Design.
-Tastemade's content is uploaded on social media sites such as Facebook and Instagram, as well as Tastemade's website, app, and Tastemade+, a subscription service.
+Founded in 2012 by Larry Fitzgibbon, Steven Kydd, and Joe Perez in Santa Monica, California, Tastemade is a media company that creates content in the categories of Food, Travel, and Home & Design.
+Tastemade's content is uploaded to social media sites such as Facebook and Instagram, as well as Tastemade's website, app, and Tastemade+, a subscription service.
 Over half of Tastemade's views happen on mobile devices and connected TVs.

 In July 2015, Facebook began testing a revenue sharing program with its video partners, Tastemade being among them.
 Tastemade is also part of Facebook's Anthology program, which creates video ads by teaming up advertisers and publishers.
 In April 2016, Tastemade announced an agreement with Facebook to produce and air 100 Facebook Live shows monthly.

 In 2016, Tastemade launched Tastemade Japan, a subsidiary that leverages Tastemade's popularity in the region.
 In 2020, Tastemade partnered with Mitsui, making Tastemade Japan a joint venture between the two companies.

 In 2017, Tastemade opened four new production facilities on three continents including studios in São Paulo, Brazil; London, England; Buenos Aires, Argentina; and Tokyo, Japan.

 Amazon MGM Studios and Tastemade signed a multi-year contract in January 2024 to produce unscripted lifestyle content.
-In February 2024, Pinterest and Tastemade partnered up as Pinterest's first Live Streaming show.
+In February 2024, Pinterest and Tastemade partnered to produce Pinterest's first Live Streaming show.

-In May 2024, Tastemade launched a new shoppable home improvement series, Kitchen Glow Up, using Shopsense.
+In May 2024, Tastemade launched a new shoppable home-improvement series, Kitchen Glow Up, using Shopsense.

 In November 2024, Tastemade launched a recipe app, Tastemade Cooking, to deepen engagement among Tastemade+ subscribers.
 The app offers subscribers a library of more than 12,000 Tastemade recipes with accompanying videos.

 In March 2025, Wonder, a food delivery company, acquired Tastemade for $90 million.